Certificate of Insurance

 Purple check mark

-Pay for your policy or sign up for a payment plan.
-After the policy is issued, you can download a certificate of insurance.
-This document proves that the certificate holder is insured and includes important details about your policy.
-The certificate will include:
+Once you choose a policy, you can pay upfront or sign up for a payment plan.
+After the policy is issued, you can download your certificate of insurance.
+This document proves that you are insured and includes important details about your policy, such as:

 • Insurance provider